-Individual healthcare carers [Verzorgenden in de individuele gezondheidszorg] (VIG-ers)
+Individual healthcare carers [Verzorgenden in de individuele

+gezondheidszorg] (VIG-ers)

 - Professionals as referred to in Article 36a of the Individual Healthcare Professions Act who are not included in the BIG register must submit an original and validly authenticated copy of the diploma in question, or a digital excerpt thereof (pdf with certificate from DUO) with their application to be registered as a subscriber.
 The UZI register decides on the basis of an assessment of the diplomas whether the party in question can be registered as a subscriber.
-Professional groups that are subject to this assessment are: - Physician assistant - Clinical technologist - o Bachelor Medical Assistant - Professionals who provide 'other care within the meaning of the Wkkgz' and who are not included in the BIG register and do not practise a profession within the meaning of Articles 34 and/or 36a of the Individual Healthcare Professions Act must submit documents with their application to be registered as a subscriber which show that these are activities in the field of the individual healthcare as referred to in Article 1 of the Individual Healthcare Professions Act, not being
+Professional groups that are subject to this assessment are: - Clinical technologist - o Bachelor Medical Assistant - Professional practitioner who provides care within the meaning of the Additional Provisions Act on the processing of personal data in healthcare, but is not a professional as referred to in Article 3, 34 or 36a of the Individual Healthcare Professions Act, must submit documents as a subscriber with their application for registration.
+These documents are: